 Another bright spot in this tough loss is Jerami Grant.
 He has continued to improve his game and it showed on Friday night.
 He finished with 11 points on 71 percent shooting from the floor.
 He showed a flurry of different things he can do like, hitting the outside shot, taking advantage of the smaller defender and also dunking on any opposing player possible.
 Grant has quietly become Thunder’s best player off the bench so far this season and his jump offensively from last year to this year is a delightful surprise.

 Al Horford is a top-tier center in this league and it showed on Friday.
 He was phenomenal offensively, especially in the fourth quarter.
 He was on fire from deep, hitting all three of his three-point attempts, and shot overall 100 percent from the floor in the final quarter.
 He finished with 13 points in the quarter, 20 in the whole game.We invite you to follow Thunder Digest on Twitter and like Thunder Digest on Facebook.
-Our Podcast is on iTunes.
+Don't forget to subsribe on Youtube!
+Our Podcast is on iTunes and on Stitcher.
 We also have a Thunder Digest Instagram account if you love fun Thunder photography!